Rates are based on an average mortgage of $300,000

 These are some of the most-asked mortgage questions in Canada, as well as advice on finding the cheapest mortgage rates in Canada.

-This page contains some of the most competitive rates in the nation.
+This page contains some of the best mortgage rates in Canada.
 Search by mortgage type, amount and home value and the lowest rates that we track will appear for you instantly.

 For the last few years, the best rates in Canada have usually been found online.
 That’s because internet-based lenders have been more competitive and often accept smaller profit margins.
 Even big banks are now joining the bandwagon with special pricing for online mortgage shoppers.
 RATESDOTCA tracks dozens of lenders and aggregates the best deals all in one place.